sarayourfriend/emdr-lightbar/README.md

 ## Technology used

 *   Flask for the backend
-    *   This was chosen over Django simply because the app is so minimal, there's no real reason to use anything heavier.
-We only have two endpoints, one to serve the frontend and one to connect the websockets.
-Session management is simple in flask.
+    *   The backend for this is so simple there's no real reason to use anything heavier.
+Even if we keep adding more controls for the therapist, that will only increase the complexity of the front-end as we can continue to use the same generic "<actor>-new-settings" events to send and receive any arbitrary new settings we want.
 *   Vanilla JS, HTML and CSS for the frontend
     *   Even though this is going to make theming a little bit of a drag, the functionality of the frontend is so simple that there's really no call for any kind of UI, state, or style management library
     *   I think that if the application became complex enough such that it would benefit greatly from the usage of such technologies, we might be adding too many features to it